-- 38. Occupational Health impacts of the Project should be anticipated and the proposed preventive measures spelt out in detail.
-Details of pre-placement medical examination and periodical medical examination schedules should be incorporated in the EMP.
-The project specific occupational health mitigation measures with required facilities proposed in the mining area may be detailed. - 39.
-Public health implications of the Project and related activities for the population in the impact zone should be systematically evaluated and the proposed remedial measures should be detailed along with budgetary allocations. - 40.
+- specific occupational health mitigation measures with required facilities proposed in the mining area may be detailed. - 38.
+Public health implications of the Project and related activities for the population in the impact zone should be systematically evaluated and the proposed remedial measures should be detailed along with budgetary allocations. - 39.
 Measures of socio economic significance and influence to the local community proposed to be provided by the Project Proponent should be indicated.
-As far as possible, quantitative dimensions may be given with time frames for implementation. - 41.
-Detailed environmental management plan (EMP) to mitigate the environmental impacts which, should inter-alia include the impacts of change of land use, loss of agricultural and grazing land, if any, occupational health impacts besides other impacts specific to the proposed Project. - 42.
-Public Hearing points raised and commitment of the Project Proponent on the same along with time bound Action Plan with budgetary provisions to implement the same should be provided and also incorporated in the final EIA/EMP Report of the Project. - 43.
-Details of litigation pending against the project, if any, with direction /order passed by any Court of Law against the Project should be given. - 44.
-The cost of the Project (capital cost and recurring cost) as well as the cost towards implementation of EMP should be clearly spelt out. - 45.
-A Disaster management Plan shall be prepared and included in the EIA/EMP Report. - 46.
+As far as possible, quantitative dimensions may be given with time frames for implementation. - 40.
+Detailed environmental management plan (EMP) to mitigate the environmental impacts which, should inter-alia include the impacts of change of land use, loss of agricultural and grazing land, if any, occupational health impacts besides other impacts specific to the proposed Project. - 41.
+Public Hearing points raised and commitment of the Project Proponent on the same along with time bound Action Plan with budgetary provisions to implement the same should be provided and also incorporated in the final EIA/EMP Report of the Project. - 42.
+Details of litigation pending against the project, if any, with direction order passed by any Court of Law against the Project should be given. - 43.
+The cost of the Project (capital cost and recurring cost) as well as the cost towards implementation of EMP should be clearly spelt out. - 44.
+A Disaster management Plan shall be prepared and included in the EIA/EMP Report. - 45.
 Benefits of the Project if the Project is implemented should be spelt out.
-The benefits of the Project shall clearly indicate environmental, social, economic, employment potential, etc. - 47.
-Besides the above, the below mentioned general points are also to be followed: - .a.
+The benefits of the Project shall clearly indicate environmental, social, economic, employment potential, etc. - 46.
+Besides the above, the below mentioned general points are also to be followed: - a.
 Executive Summary of the EIA/EMP Report. - b.
 All documents to be properly referenced with index and continuous page numbering. - c.
 Where data are presented in the Report especially in Tables, the period in which the data were collected and the sources should be indicated. - d.
 Project Proponent shall enclose all the analysis/testing reports of water, air, soil, noise etc. using the MoEF & CC / NABL accredited laboratories.
 All the original analysis / testing reports should be available during appraisal of the Project. - e.
 Where the documents provided are in a language other than English, an English translation should be provided. - f.
-The Questionnaire for environmental appraisal of mining projects as devised earlier by the Ministry shall also be filled and submitted.
+The Questionnaire for environmental appraisal of mining projects as devised earlier by the Ministry shall also be filled and submitted. - g.
+While preparing the EIA report, the instructions for the Proponents and instructions for the Consultants issued by MoEF & CC vide O.M.
+No. J-11013/41/2006-IA.II (1) dated 4th August, 2009, which are available on the website of this Ministry, should be followed.